George Paice (bowls)

-George Paice (born 20 December 1941) is a New Zealand-based Falkland Islands Lawn Bowler.
+George Paice (20 December 1941 – 5 February 2024) was a Falkland Islands Lawn Bowler.

 Bowls career

 He represented the Falkland Islands at the 2010 Commonwealth Games in Delhi India in the men's pairs alongside playing partner Gerald Reive.
 The pair achieved two victories at the games, over Guernsey and Samoa.
-Paice currently plays out of the Papatoetoe Hunters Corner Bowling Club in Auckland New Zealand.
+Paice played out of the Papatoetoe Hunters Corner Bowling Club in Auckland New Zealand.

+Later life and death

+Paice returned to the Falkland Islands in 2022, where he died on 5 February 2024.